 A collection of core tools for a POSIX-compatible operating system.

-one-shot tool is a single C file under src/ and can be compiled with the
+Each "one-shot" tool is a single C file under src/ and can be compiled with the following:

 c99 -o $tool -D_POSIX_C_SOURCE=200809L src/$tool.c